12 CBSE NCERT Political Science 5 Challenges and Restoration of the Congress System in India

 Q30

-How did Indira Gandhi project the split within the Congress party?
+How did Indira Gandhi project the split in the Congress party?

-C As an ideological divide between socialists and conservatives, or pro-poor and pro-rich.
+B As an ideological divide between socialists and conservatives, between the pro-poor and the pro-rich.

 Answer